Thursday, August 28, 2008

 That’s it, just an exhale.
 Gotta find anyway back you can.

-Posted in music | No Comments »
+Posted in music | Comments Off on Its been a long time…

 The latest “shiny social object”: an open/controllable social network?